franciscohermida/nitro-rpc-utils/README.md

 A lightweight(POC) TypeScript RPC implementation for Nitro/Nuxt projects, inspired by tRPC.
 This proof-of-concept demonstrates how to achieve end-to-end type safety with Nitro's event handlers.

-Always enjoyed working with TRPC and now that I'm working on a nuxt project was curious if I could create something similar.
-Put this quick POC together after studying for a couple of hours testing deepseek AI for the 1st time.

 > ⚠️ **Note**: This is a proof-of-concept and not production ready.

 ## Features